 Courtroom scrutiny

-Backlogs and resource limits
+Backlogs and limited resources

 Ethical pressure

-Cybercrime illustrates how investigative pressure is expanding.
+Cybercrime shows how investigative pressure is expanding.
 In the U.S., cybercrime losses to businesses exceeded $10 billion, while global costs are projected to reach $10.5 trillion by 2025.
 Ransomware is a major contributor, with projected victim costs of around $265 billion annually by 2031, which is 815 times greater than the $325 million spent in 2015.
 The average cost of a data breach reached a record high of $4.45 million in 2023, a 15.3% increase from 2020, as shown in the graphic below.

 Can forensic science skills lead to other investigative careers?